-The IB has special concerns about the privacy of all IB students, but in particular, children 1) who are under the age of 13 and 2) who over the age of 13 but are under the age of majority (in many jurisdictions, this age is 18).
+The IB has special concerns about the privacy of all IB students or children who access our website, but in particular those who are under the age of 13 or who are over the age of 13 but are minors, i.e. under the age of majority (in many jurisdictions, this age is 18).
 Because the age of majority and consent can vary depending on a student user’s country of residence, the IB has adopted this age (18) as a uniform requirement.
 In other words, consent from both the student and parent or legal guardian may be required in order for users under 18 years of age to use some of the IB’s Services.
 Also, we abide by laws designed to protect children.

 Special Considerations for Personal Data Provided by IB Teachers, Coordinators, School Administrators and Other Third Parties

 For some Services, IB coordinators, teachers and school administrators may submit personal data about IB students to the IB’s Services (e.g. registration for IB diploma programme exams on the IBIS Service).
 For such Services, the IB does not have a direct relationship with the individuals (e.g. students) whose personal data may be processed in connection with providing the Services.
 In these circumstances, the IB coordinators, teachers, and/or school administrators are responsible for ensuring that any such sharing or transfer of personal data to the IB is done accordance with applicable local law and without violating any privacy or data protection rights of any individuals, including, without limitation, providing appropriate notice to the individuals and obtaining any required consents.
 IB acknowledges that personal data and information provided to it by employees or agents of schools for certain Services may be protected under local applicable laws.